 I’ve been teaching data journalism, either in professional and student workshops or at universities, since the late 1990s.
-Many of these training have been under the auspices of IRE, which has some of the best journalism training in the world (you should become a member, especially if you are a student).
+Many of these sessions have been under the auspices of IRE, which has some of the best journalism training in the world (you should become a member, especially if you are a student).

 But I’ve also taught or helped teach college-level courses at Washington Adventist University, George Washington University, Northwestern University, American University, Georgetown University, West Virginia University and the University of Maryland.
 Teaching is in my blood; my parents are both teachers, and there are few things that are more important.
+That’s why I’m a full-time teacher now.

 Along the way, I’ve developed some strong feelings about how journalism is taught and learned, and have written about them from time to time.
 Here is a selection, in reverse chronological order: